 9.1 The long term return on the investments held is expected to exceed inflation and general earnings growth, and to be in line with or exceed the return assumed by the Actuary on valuing the assets and liabilities on an ongoing basis.
-The triennial valuations in both 2010 and 2013 assumed an equity risk premium of 2.0% and an asset outperformance adjustment of 1.6%.
+The triennial valuations in both 2010 and 2013 assumed a gilt yield of 3.0% and an asset outperformance adjustment of 1.6%.
 However, the return in any shorter period may vary significantly from those long term averages.
 To enable the management of performance outturn, an independent performance measurer (WM Company) is engaged to provide statistical information on both long and shorter term performance of the Fund and of the individual investment managers.